A guide to integrations that work with Zendesk and Shopify (2026)

 What is Zendesk?

 Think of Zendesk as your command center for every single customer conversation.
 Whether a customer reaches out via email, chat, phone, or social media, it all funnels into one organized place.
-It’s designed to help your agents track, prioritize, and solve customer issues without losing their minds.
+It’s a mature, reliable platform designed to help your agents track, prioritize, and solve customer issues with world-class efficiency.

 A screenshot of the Zendesk agent workspace, showing how customer conversations are managed in one place.
 This illustrates one of the integrations that work with Zendesk and Shopify.::